It might sound fluffy, but defining our core values has transformed our business. Here’s how.

 Yeah, okay, I thought.

-On this particular day, four members of our team were huddled in a cold, cramped AirBnB living room in New York City, and Kris, our coach, had just told us that we need to think about our company’s core values.
+On this particular day, four members of our team were huddled in a cold, cramped AirBnB living room in New York City, and our coach had just told us that we need to think about our company’s core values.

 Core values isn’t us, I told myself.